Senior or Principal Mechanical Engineer

 • Consultancy experience.

-• Previous consultancy experience, with appreciation for complementary specialisms such as acoustics, fire engineering and computer modelling in the design of buildings.
+• Previous consultancy experience, you will appreciate the importance of complementary specialisms such as acoustics, fire engineering and computer modelling in the design of buildings and be adept at analysing and interpreting their impact on your work.

 If there are adjustments or accommodations that we can put in place to help you participate and give your best at any stage of the recruitment process (whether relating to disability, neurodivergence or anything else) please let us know.